Federal labour standards for interns and student interns

 Maximum hours of work

 You may undertake both an unpaid internship to fulfill the requirements of an educational program and paid employment with the same employer.
 However, the total hours of both positions must not exceed 10 hours per day or 48 hours per week.
 If you approve a modified work schedule, the hours may exceed 48 hours per week.
-However, your work schedule must not exceed 48 hours per week averaged over a period of 2 or more weeks.
+However, your work schedule must not exceed an average of 48 hours per week over a period of 2 or more weeks.

 Breaks and rest periods